Bell’s Palsy – Diagnosis, Symptoms, and Treatment

 What is Bell’s Palsy?

 Bell’s palsy is a neurologic disorder characterized by dysfunction of cranial nerve VII, the facial nerve.
-Individuals typically develop one sided facial weakness that may be associated with altered saliva and tear production on the same side as facial weakness.
+Individuals typically develop one-sided facial weakness associated with altered saliva and tear production on the same side as a facial weakness.
 Individuals may also experience loss of sensation in the anterior two-thirds of the tongue.
-Most individuals experience a full recovery; however, a subset of patients have permanent facial weakness.
+Most individuals experience a full recovery; however, a subset of patients have a permanent facial weakness.
 This may lead to psychological symptoms and disability.
-Eye lid involvement can result in the inability to close the eyelid.
+Eyelid involvement can result in the inability to close the eyelid.
 Individuals often require frequent use of eye lubricants and referral an eye specialist.

-Lower facial muscle involvement can lead to drooping of the corner of the mouth and slurred speech (dysarthria).
-These symptoms are often mistaken for stroke.
+Lower facial muscle involvement can lead to drooping of the mouth’s corner and slurred speech (dysarthria).
+These symptoms are often mistaken for a stroke.
 Patients often require referral to a speech and language therapist.

 What Causes Bell’s Palsy?

-The precise cause of Bell’s palsy is uncertain, however, there is some evidence to suggest that herpes simplex virus activation is related to its pathogenesis.
-The virus is postulated to reactivate and spread across the facial nerve, multiplying and producing nerve inflammation and injury.
+The precise cause of Bell’s palsy is uncertain.
+However, there is some evidence to suggest that herpes simplex virus activation is related to its pathogenesis.
+The virus is postulated to reactivate, spread across the facial nerve, multiply, and produce nerve inflammation and injury.
 Herpes zoster virus infection is the second leading viral etiology.
 Other viruses may also be responsible, including cytomegalovirus (CMV), Epstein-Barr virus (EBV), adenovirus, and rubella.

 Alternative mechanisms may involve genetic factors or ischemia of the facial nerve.
 The latter may occur in patients with diabetic microangiopathy.
 Pregnancy may also result in facial nerve compression due to fluid retention.